-- access to illegal, harmful, or inappropriate images or other content; - unauthorised access to/loss of/sharing of personal information; - the risk of being subject to grooming by those with whom they make contact on the internet; - the risk of being targeted by extremists in order to promote and encourage radicalisation; - the risk of being targeted by those involved in child sexual exploitation; - the sharing/distribution of personal images without an individual's consent or knowledge; - being drawn into taking part in unsuitable online challenges and/or hoaxes; - inappropriate communication/contact with others, including strangers; - cyberbullying (including prejudiced-based and discriminatory bullying); - access to gambling/gaming sites; - access to unsuitable video/internet games; - an inability to evaluate the quality, accuracy, and relevance of information on the Internet; - plagiarism and copyright infringement; - illegal downloading of music or video files; - the potential for excessive use which may impact on the social and emotional development and learning of the young person.
+- Access to illegal, harmful, or inappropriate images or other content; - Unauthorised access to/loss of/sharing of personal information; - The risk of being subject to grooming by those with whom they make contact on the internet; - The risk of being targeted by extremists in order to promote and encourage radicalisation; - The risk of being targeted by those involved in child sexual exploitation; - The sharing/distribution of personal images without an individual's consent or knowledge; - Being drawn into taking part in unsuitable online challenges and/or hoaxes; - Inappropriate communication/contact with others, including strangers; - Cyberbullying (including prejudiced-based and discriminatory bullying); - Access to unsuitable video/internet games; - An inability to evaluate the quality, accuracy, and relevance of information on the Internet; - Plagiarism and copyright infringement; - Illegal downloading of music or video files; - The potential for excessive use which may impact on the social and emotional development and learning of the young person.

-Many of these risks reflect situations in the off-line world and it is essential that this Online Safety Policy and procedures is used in conjunction with other school Policies and procedures including the Overarching Safeguarding Statement, Child Protection, Data Protection and Behaviour.
+Many of these risks reflect situations in the off-line world and it is essential that this Online Safety Policy and procedures is used in conjunction with other school Policies including the Overarching Safeguarding Statement, Child Protection, Data Protection and Behaviour.